Burnyaxa/image-bot/README.md

 ## High-Level Decisions
 ### Development View
 ![Development View](DevView.png "Development View")
+- User interacts with the application via Telegram Client, which send update messages every time a new chat message is sent to a client.
+Webhook technology is used for this purpose.
+Message Controller acts as a mediator making decisions on what API call should be performed.
+User command sent in chat are translated into API calls.
+- User Controller keeps track of all the users interacting with the Bot.
+Apply Filter Request Controller, Image Resize Request Controller, Micro Sticker Request Controller represent the state and parameters of a particular User request performed at the moment.
+- Filter Controller, Image Controller, Sticker Controller fulfil the request.
+By means Cloudinary.Net these Controllers apply transformation on requests.
+Cloudinary.Net stores transformed images for further access.
+- After transformation complete Message Controller recieves it's result and sends it to the User by means of Telegram.Bot.
 ## API Design Guideline
 - Protocol: HTTPS
 - Format: JSON